-Konica Minolta has decided - with the implementation of its new long-term management vision and DX2022 medium-term business strategy - to bring forward its goal to achieve "Carbon Minus" status from 2050 to 2030.
+Konica Minolta has decided - with the implementation of its new long-term management vision and DX2022 medium-term business plan - to bring forward its deadline for achieving "Carbon Minus" status by 20 years to 2030.

+As its business shifts from products to services through DX, Konica Minolta will shift its Carbon Minus initiatives to activities that leverage DX as well.
 Konica Minolta will help transform the conventional business model of mass production and disposal by supporting clients with on-demand production, work style reform, edge computing, and other efforts.
 It will also promote the transition to a fully paperless world, while helping to minimize energy use in the digital society.

 Leveraging digital transformation (DX) technologies, Konica Minolta will pursue collaboration with even more corporate clients and business partners, taking on the challenge of promoting broad-scale environmental impact reduction.
 The company aims to achieve sustainable growth dramatically expanding its contribution to the reduction of environmental impact while improving financial performance.
-This will be done by digitizing the Green Supplier Activities that provide business partners with Konica Minolta environmental expertise, and by promoting the Environmental Digital Platform launched in June 2020.
+This will be done by utilizing digital technology to introduce DX to the Green Supplier Activities that provide business partners with Konica Minolta environmental expertise, and by promoting the Environmental Digital Platform launched in June 2020.